November 21 2019

 What’s a typical day like for you?

 It depends.
 During the week, the designers get in early to meet the farmers.
 Then they make the orders.
-I roll in late morning and I’m off slinging flowers to offices, hospitals and homes.
+I roll in late morning and I’m off slinging flowers.
 Sometimes we will have a corporate event during the week.

 On the weekends we have Sat@LoCoFlo which is the bomb, and weddings.
-Delivering weddings can be intense.
+Delivering weddings is all business.
 A typical wedding delivery includes personal flowers (bouquets, boutonnieres, corsages), ceremony arrangements, and table centerpieces.
-Often we will also set up and decorate an arch or chuppah.
-We will stick around until the ceremony is over to break down the arch.
-Occasionally, I will go back at the end of the night to retrieve rentals.

-Why do you say the wedding deliveries are intense?
+Why do you say the wedding deliveries all business?

 A wedding is one of the most important days in our customers’ life.
 Plus, it is so meaningful for the families.
 Although the flowers only last a short time, the pictures and memories last a lifetime.
 The floral products, my customer service, the experience we help to provide must be the highest quality.
 The customer put their trust in us for this day.
 It is a simple job, but it can be a high pressure situation.
 I take the deliveries very seriously, and it is a joy to be part of the wedding.